LucaDiFiori/CPP---Module---00/README.md

     }
 };

-// Definition of the static member variable int MyClass::staticValue = 0;
+// Definition of the static member variable (*note: I need to specified the type) int MyClass::staticValue = 0;

 int main() {